jbruns/curateur/README.md

 - Media validation can be expensive; start with `disabled` or `normal` before enabling `strict`.
 - Interactive search prompts require a TTY; CI/non-interactive runs should leave `interactive_search` off.
 - The console UI is enabled automatically on TTY runs (disabled for dry-run) and provides live throttle and queue visibility with keyboard shortcuts for skip/quit.

-## License
-License information is pending; use is currently limited to collaborators until finalized.